DMDD: Extreme Tantrums and Irritability

 How is DMDD different from ODD?

 DMDD is sometimes confused with oppositional defiant disorder, or ODD, because the behavior of kids with DMDD can look, superficially, like ODD.
 They may be disrupting the classroom, yelling a lot, not following directions.
-But the difference is that they’re the behavior is not aimed at defying authority.
+But the difference is that their behavior is not aimed at defying authority.
 “Clearly they just can’t handle their mood,” says Dr. Taskiran.
 “That’s the issue.”

 If a child’s behavior is a threat to others, Dr. Taskiran notes, it unlikely that it’s a case of DMDD.
 Kids with DMDD might, in the heat of things, throw something, not looking where it’s going, and someone might get hurt.
-But it wasn’t his intention.
+But it wasn’t their intention.

 The tantrums of kids with DMDD are also different than the kind children on the autism spectrum have.
 A tantrum of an autistic child is more internal, observes Dr. Taskiran.
 “They are trying to self-soothe, reacting to something that has disrupted their own internal environment.
 It’s less verbal, or they repeat the same thing over and over.”